pjazdzyk/energy-flow-x-demo/README.md

 - RODO / GDPR best practices are followed, application gathers as little data as possible respecting user privacy,
 - HTTPS protocol in full/strict protocol used for all pages,
 - state-of-art encryption algorithms are used to protect sensitive data,
-- secrets are stored in an external cloud key-vault
+- secrets are stored securely in an external cloud key-vault

 ## 3. CURRENT VERSION
 Status: pre-release <br>